gitlabhq/gitlabhq/README.md

 ### GitLab allows you to
  * keep your code secure on your own server
  * manage repositories, users and access permissions
- * communicate though issues, line-comments and wiki's
+ * communicate through issues, line-comments and wiki pages
- * perform code reviews with merge requests
+ * perform code review with merge requests

 ### GitLab is

 * powered by Ruby on Rails
 * completely free and open source (MIT license)
-* used by 10.000 organization to keep their code secure
+* used by 10.000 organizations to keep their code secure

 ### Code status